-As soon as you turn on the spam filter, content submitted by your customers in Help Center is filtered to determine if it’s spam.
+As soon as the spam filter is enabled, content submitted by your customers in Help Center is filtered to determine if it’s spam.
 Suspicious posts and comments are automatically sent to a spam queue where Guide Managers can review and manage them.

 The spam filter won’t catch all spam, but it does get the bulk of it.
 The spam filter does requires fine-tuning over time.
 The more content that is passed through the filter, the more accurate it becomes.
 You can help train the filter by managing the spam queue and suspending users or marking content as not spam.
 With every click, the accuracy of the spam filter will improve for both you and everyone using the spam filter.

-The spam filter is available in Help Center for all Guide plans.
-If you haven't already done so, you should enable the spam filter in your Help Center.
+The spam filter is provided in Help Center for all Guide plans.
 Be sure to subscribe to the spam queue to receive notifications when you receive spam.
 Learn more

 When you find spam in your Community that wasn't removed by the spam filter, you can remove it manually by clicking Mark as spam.
 Marking a post or comment as spam will also give you the option to suspend the user and delete all of their content.
 Deleted content is also sent to Akismet to improve the spam filter.
-This is an effective way to deal with spam if it was posted in your Help Center before you enabled the Spam filter.
 Content in the spam queue is automatically deleted after 30 days or you can manually bulk delete the entire queue at any time.
 Learn more

 Word moderation for content that contains specific words (Guide Professional and Enterprise)